oist/NEXTNetPy/README.md

 # episimPY

-*episimpy* is a python module that allows non-Markovian epidemics for arbitrary transmission time and recovery (reset) time distribution to be simulated on arbitrary contact network graphs. episimpy is based on a pybind11 wrapper around the C++ simulator https://github.com/samuelcure/Epidemics-On-Networks.
+*episimpy* is a python module can simulate non-Markovian epidemics on arbitrary networks. episimpy is based on a pybind11 wrapper around the C++ simulator https://github.com/samuelcure/Epidemics-On-Networks.

 ## Set up